iticek026/poc-trust-management/project/notes.md

 - [x] investigate context informations
 - [ ] enable to use data from last run - from 27.10.2024

+  - [ ] need save button for ending trust scores -> should output similar file to config file
+  - [ ] config - reset button to default
+  - [ ] buton for apply exported changes

 - [/] take a look to 5.3 chapter in diploma and consider also that - from 27.10.2024

 Backlog

-- [ ] when malicous robot report to malicious robot, it should higher their reputation score between them
+- [x] when malicous robot report to malicious robot, it should higher their reputation score between them
-- [ ] malicious robot should lower trust score of other nonmalicious robots and report that to CA
+- [x] malicious robot should lower trust score of other nonmalicious robots and report that to CA

 - [ ] udelat moznost, ze robot bude v jedne misi malicous a v druhe ne
 - [ ] reward and punishement
 - [ ] section for showing all run logs and selecting which to download
 - [ ] make how much the malicious robots can lie
+- [ ] damaging regular robots

 - [ ] pridat pocet procent kdy jeko pravdepodobnost ze dokonci misi
 - [x] when malicious robot intersect regular that is trasporting, the regular robot is increasing its trust score, which should not happen